MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 > A new property **ErrorAccentColor** is added to `$Host.PrivateData` to support changing
 > the accent color of the error message.

-A new cmdlet `Get-Error` provides a complete detailed view of the fully qualified error when desired.
+The new `Get-Error`cmdlet provides a complete detailed view of the fully qualified error when desired.
 By default the cmdlet displays the full details, including inner exceptions, of the last error that occurred.